 How Many Chemicals Get Into Vegetables Intended for Human Consumption?

-- Arsenseninc, copper, and chromium levels found in the vegetables grown in raised beds made from pressure treated wood were the same as conventionally grown vegetables purchased from a grocery store.
+- Arsenic, copper, and chromium levels found in the vegetables grown in raised beds made from pressure-treated wood were the same as conventionally grown vegetables purchased from a grocery store.

 - Romaine lettuce grown in pots with soil in which small amounts of compounds such as arsenic were also tested to see how much of the chemical would be absorbed by the plant.
 The Romaine lettuce absorbed some.
 In a 50 gram serving (considered a normal serving of lettuce for an adult), 0.004 mg of As was found.
 The estimated safe level of arsenic is 0.05.
 You would have to eat 1.3 pounds of the lettuce in the experiment EVERY DAY to exceed the safety limit.

-- The closer vegetables are to the wood, the more chemicals they absorbed.
-About six inches away from any pressure treated wood, no trace of the chemicals used to treat the wood was detected.
+- The closer vegetables are grown to the wood, the more chemicals they absorb.
+Plants growing about six inches away from pressure-treated wood do not show even trace amounts of chemicals.

 - Root crops such as beets, turnips, carrots, and potatoes contained most of the metals they absorbed in the skin.
 Therefore, peeling removes most of it.